 Sports Premium Funding at Cross Gates Primary

 Schools receive PE and sports premium funding based on the number of pupils in Years one to six.
-Funding arrangements for 2019-202 were that schools received £16,000 plus an additional payment of £10 per child, based on the January 2019 census details.

 Schools are free to spend the Sport Premium as they see fit since they are best placed to assess what additional provision should be made for all the pupils within their responsibility.
 This extra funding must be spent on Physical Education, school sport and physical activity.
 Each of these are defined as follows: